 Burnout is the result of chronic culture deficiencies.
 In other words, bad workplace cultures are contributing to higher rates of burnout.
 Cultures with a lack of a clear purpose, few opportunities to grow, lackluster leadership, poor wellbeing, and no appreciation or connection will inevitably lead to employees burning out.
 The question is not if, but when.
 Poor workplace cultures lead to a 157% increase in moderate to severe burnout.

 What companies can do: More vacation days and on-site massages aren’t going to prevent employee burnout.
 But having a great workplace culture can.
 Provide employees with a meaningful purpose that inspires them.
-Show how their work makes a difference by recognizing their accomplishments and sharing stories of success.
+Show how their work makes a difference by recognising their accomplishments and sharing stories of success.
 Train leaders to build trust and have positive interactions with their people.
 Provide a sense of belonging, growth, and connection in your teams.
 Put employee wellbeing before your bottom line.
 By focusing on creating positive everyday experiences for employees, companies can create cultures that help mitigate, and even prevent, employee burnout.

 1 “The Hidden Costs of Stressed-Out Workers”, Jeffrey Pfeffer, The Wall Street Journal, February 28, 2019.